saturnus-ringar/django-bootleg/README.md

 ]
 ```

-### Include javascript (if you're not extending bootleg/base.html) - jquery is required
+### Include javascript in your template (if you're not extending bootleg/base.html) - jquery is required
 ```python
 {% compress js %}
 # ...